-Matters on which I report by exception
+Matters on which we are required to report by exception

-I report to you if:
+The Code of Audit Practice 2010 for Local Government Bodies requires us to report to you if:

-- in my opinion the annual governance statement does not reflect compliance with 'Delivering Good Governance in Local Government: a Framework' published by CIPFA/SOLACE in June 2007; - I issue a report in the public interest under section 8 of the Audit Commission Act 1998; - I designate under section 11 of the Audit Commission Act 1998 any recommendation as one that requires the Authority to consider it at a public meeting and to decide what action to take in response; or - I exercise any other special powers of the auditor under the Audit Commission Act 1998.
+- the annual governance statement set out on pages 111 to 118 does not reflect compliance with 'Delivering Good Governance in Local Government: a Framework' published by CIPFA/SOLACE in June 2007; or - the information given in the explanatory foreword for the financial year for which the financial statements are prepared is not consistent with the financial statements; or

+- any matters have been reported in the public interest under section 8 of Audit Commission Act 1998 in the course of, or at the conclusion of, the audit; or - any recommendations have been made under section 11 of the Audit Commission Act 1998; or - any other special powers of the auditor have been exercised under the Audit Commission Act 1998.

-I have nothing to report in these respects
+We have nothing to report in respect of these matters.

-Conclusion on Authority's arrangements for securing economy, efficiency and effectiveness in the use of resources
+Conclusion on South Holland District Council's arrangements for securing economy, efficiency and effectiveness in the use of resources